-115.286 Sexual abuse incident reviews Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: GEO Corporate Policy 5.1.2-A SRRC Policy 2019-6 After Action Form PAQ 115.286 (a-b): GEO policy 5.1.2-A, requires facility to conduct a sexual abuse incident review at the conclusion of every sexual abuse investigation in which the allegation has been determined to be substantiated or unsubstantiated within 30 days of the conclusion of the investigation.
-At the time of the PAQ there was no allegation of sexual abuse in the twelve months that required an Incident Review Team Meeting.
-115.286 (c): The Incident Review Committee consists of the facility director, operations director, PREA Compliance Manager, Classification Supervisor, and the PREA Coordinator may attend via telephone or in person.
-115.286 (d): The team considers whether the incident was motivated by race, ethnicity, gender identity, perceived status, or gang affiliation.
+115.286 Sexual abuse incident reviews Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: GEO Corporate Policy 5.1.2-A ATEF Policy 2019 - 6 Report of Investigation After Action Reviews PAQ 115.286 (a-b): GEO policy 5.1.2-A, requires facility to conduct a sexual abuse incident review at the conclusion of every sexual abuse investigation in which the allegation has been determined to be substantiated or unsubstantiated within 30 days of the conclusion of the investigation.
+At the time of the PAQ there was no allegation of sexual abuse in the last audit cycle.
+115.286 (c): The Incident Review Committee consists of the facility administrator, Chief of Security, PREA Compliance Manager, Lead Investigator, Unit Manager, Classification Supervisor and the nurse, and the PREA Coordinator may attend via telephone or in person.
+115.286 (d): The team considers whether the incident was motivated by race, ethnicity, gender identity, perceived status or gang affiliation.
 The team examines the area where the incident was alleged to have occurred and assesses whether physical barriers in the area may have contributed to the abuse, whether monitoring technology should be deployed or augmented and whether the staffing levels at the time of the incident were adequate.
 115.286 (e): The facility will implement the recommendations for improvement or documents the reasons for not doing so.
-There were no allegations of sexual abuse or sexual harassment that have been closed in the last 12 months and no incident review team has been required.
-The facility provided an after-action report form for review When interviewed, the members of the incident review team knew their responsibilities as they relate to the review of sexual abuse incidents.
-The facility does after action reports on Sexual harassment when substantiated or unsubstantiated.
+The facility provided an after-action report that was completed in 2019.
+It contained all of the components of this standard.
+When interviewed, the members of the incident review team knew their responsibilities as they relate to the review of sexual abuse incidents.
+The facility does after action reports on Sexual harassment when substantiated.
 Compliance was determined by agency and facility policies, GEO investigative data base which mandates after action reports on all allegations of sexual abuse or sexual harassment except when they are unfounded.